 Dying to be beautiful Kathryn Harkup, Chemist and author

-Throughout history humans have embellished their appearance.
-Agonies have been endured and lives risked for the body beautiful.
+Throughout history agonies have been endured and lives risked for the body beautiful.
 From “blind” dates to killer cosmetics we will explore the perils of trying to obtain personal perfection.
 Fashion can be fatal.

 About Kathryn Harkup

 Kathryn is a chemist and science communicator specialising in delivering talks and workshops on the quirky side of science.

 Green energy materials in 3D – batteries included Saiful Islam, University of Bath

-For the next generation of green energy technologies, the development of new materials is crucial.
+Development of new materials is crucial to advance green energy.
 Saiful will highlight (with 3D specs) the use of atomic-scale modelling and structural techniques to understand new crystalline materials for lithium-ion batteries and fuel cells.

 About Saiful Islam